I originally wrote this post as an open letter to Content Marketing that began: “Congratulations on making it another year…”

 Challenging our Content Marketing assumptions starts with slowing down.
-I spoke and wrote about slow marketing a few times in 2016; I’ll do more in 2017.
+I’ve spoken and written about slow marketing a few times recently; I’ll do more in the coming months.
 The gist is this: There is such a thing as a bad slow in marketing, but there is a critical need for a good slow, too.
 In 2017, the smartest companies will slooooowwww down at the right, necessary moments.

 So what does this actually mean, in practical terms?

 I have a lot of thoughts for us.
 But Abby is still outside barking—yup, still!

 So right now I’m debating whether I forge ahead and share the specifics now or whether it might not be better to pause, pull on some boots, and skid over the icy lawn to shuttle Abby inside to reassure her: